Hill tribes of Northeast India: Post-separation conflicts

 An example is the movement to create a separate "Garoland" from Meghalaya.

 In 1995–2005 there were violent clashes between Nagas and Kukis, between Kukis and Tamils in Moreh, and between Pangals and Meteis.

 The Hmar continued to agitate to join Mizoram during this period.

 However, little was done to address the problems and no peace accords were signed.

 The state police and special forces have been involved in fighting insurgents, but the national forces have been the main players.

 Between 1992 and 2001 there were about 12,181 fatalities in the insurgencies and terrorist conflicts in the Northeast of India, including the plains and hill areas.

 Assam suffered the most with 4,443 deaths, followed by Manipur (3,006), Tripura (2,633), Nagaland (1,802), Meghalaya (140), Arunachal Pradesh (134) and Mizoram (23).

 The rebel groups are said to have received arms through the trade in illegal drugs and through theft from the armed forces.

-The government has accused Bangladesh and Bhutan of supplying arms, and China and southern Thailand may also be sources.
+The government has accused Bangladesh and Pakistan of supplying arms, and China and southern Thailand may also be sources.

-The objectives of the many insurgent groups are obscure, but some seem to be mainly criminal.
+The objectives of the many insurgent groups are obscure, but mainly criminal.

 It seems unlikely that the Indian Union will accept the formation of any new states in the Northeast region, but they may agree to formation of further autonomous development councils.

 An example is the Tiwa (Lalung) in Assam, an ethnic group has been allowed representation by an autonomous council but did not get a territorial council which would administer an area defined as belonging to the group.

 An autonomous council could try to establish a contiguous territory that could be recognized under the Sixth Schedule.

-An underlying issue is that the tribal people want development, but fear that this will lead to assimilation by the non-tribal people and loss of identity.
+An underlying issue is that the tribal people want development, but fear that this will lead to assimilation by the non-tribal people and loss of identity, which they were not able to overcome.